DimitarGrozev5/trainer-frontend/README.md

 The **Input** Component has some special behaviours:

 - If the provided `type` is `password`, a _show password_ button is added to the input component
+- If you provide a `addClearBtn` prop, the Component will add a *Clear* button to the input

 ### LoadingSpinner Component